Exemption under Section 40

 Applications should be lodged as early as possible, prior to the proposed goods being imported or manufactured.

 Normally, the department will aim to process applications within 2 weeks of receiving a fully completed application form that includes all supporting documentation and payment of the licence fee.
-However, the statutory timeframes of the Act stipulates that the department may take up to 60 days to process an application.
+However, the statutory timeframes of the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989 stipulates that the department may take up to 60 days to process an application.
 You will need to keep the full 60 day processing time in mind when applying for a licence, as processing times do vary.

 A non-refundable application fee of $3,000 is payable with the application unless a waiver has been granted.
-There is no provision in the Act or the Regulations that gives the Minister or his/her delegate the power to refund the application fee.
+There is no provision in the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989 or the Regulations that gives the Minister or his/her delegate the power to refund the application fee.

 Please note: this includes situations where an applicant has lodged an application and then no longer requires it.